 Find Co-travelers analyzes time-enabled points representing moving entities.
-The tool finds where two entities are moving together in space (location) and time, also known as co-traveling.
+The tool finds where two or more entities are moving together in space (location) and time, also known as co-traveling.
 You can choose to find all co-traveling entities in your data, or you can find only entities that are co-traveling with specific entities of interest.
+You can also choose to either find pairs of entities or groups of two or more entities co-traveling together.
 See Usage Notes below for a glossary of commonly used terms in this topic.

 Two entities are considered co-travelers if they are within a search distance of each other (specified with set